The Loft Season

 Artists in the Schools/Community Workshops

 The Human Race develops curriculum-based workshops and activities to enliven and enrich students’ classroom learning experiences, opportunities to explore life-long learning, as well as workshops in the theatre craft of acting and technical theatre.
 From a one-time visit to a long-term residency, programs can be designed to fit the needs of the group.
-The 2019-2020 season already includes two semester-long Shakespeare residencies, and a new “Stages & Stories” program with Daybreak.
+The 2020-2021 season already included two semester-long Shakespeare residencies, and a new “Stages & Stories” program.

 Private Coaching Sessions are available for students ages 16–adult in acting, singing and/or audition preparation, and are taught by Human Race professionals.